-CIS Course ID: S12656 Class Hours 0 Lab Hours 0 Clinical Hours 21 Work Experience 0 Credit Hours 7 Minimum State Prerequisites: Take All: SUR 110 and SUR 111 Minimum State Corequisites: Take SUR 122 Local Prerequisites: None Local Corequisites: None This course provides clinical experience with a variety of perioperative assignments to build upon skills learned in SUR 111.
+CIS Course ID: S12656 Class Hours 0 Lab Hours 0 Clinical Hours 21 Work Experience 0 Credit Hours 7 Minimum State Prerequisites: Take All: SUR 110 and SUR 111 Minimum State Corequisites: Take SUR 122 Local Prerequisites: None Local Corequisites: None Local Corequisites: None This course provides clinical experience with a variety of perioperative assignments to build upon skills learned in SUR 111.
 Emphasis is placed on the scrub and circulating roles of the surgical technologist including aseptic technique and basic case preparation for selected surgical procedures.
-Upon completion, students should be able to prepare, assist with, and dismantle basic surgical cases in both the scrub and circulating roles College Transfer: N/A placed on related surgical anatomy, pathology, and procedures that enhance theoretical knowledge of patient care, instrumentation, supplies, and equipment.
-Upon completion, students should be able to correlate, integrate, and apply theoretical knowledge of the course topics to the clinical operative environment.
-College Transfer: N/A
+Upon completion, students should be able to prepare, provide the basic case is better the basic case is better to be solution of the prepare, provide the basic case is better to be able to prepare, provide the basic case is better to be able to prepare, provide the basic case is better to be able to prepare, provide the basic case is better to be able to prepare, provide the basic case is better to be able to prepare, provide the basic case is better to be able to prepare, provide the basic case is better to be able to prepare, provide the basic case is better to be able to prepare, provide the basic case is better to be able to prepare, provide the basic case is better to be able to prepare, provide the basic case is better to be able to prepare, provide the basic case is better to basic case is basic case is better to basic case is ba assist with, and dismantle basic surgical cases in both the scrub and circulating ro College Transfer: N/A